darkfeline/gzspell/doc/dev.rst

 Most are self-explanatory.  ``frequency`` is a misnomer; it contains a count and is averaged over the table sum for the actual frequency.
 ``frequency`` is balanced periodically, so it can be a float.

+.. note:: Frequency balancing is not implemented yet.

 graph contains two columns: